-Antelope Canyon near the town of Page in the northern part of Arizona has become a very popular tourist destination.
+Antelope Canyon near the town of Page in northern Arizona has become a popular tourist destination.
 On any given day, visitors to the Grand Canyon State flock to Upper and Lower Antelope Canyon in huge numbers.

 As a result, multiple tour companies have set up shop to guide groups into the canyon by the dozen.
 The tours are now big business and very much in demand.
 They’re fairly pricey, too.

 Plot twist: The image above is not from a tour in either Lower or Upper Antelope Canyon.
 I took it while on my own self-guided tour of Antelope Canyon by kayaking from Antelope Point Marina on Lake Powell.
 Check out this slideshow of my Antelope Canyon experience on YouTube>

 Scroll down to find out how you can take a self-guided tour of Antelope Canyon.